 When a whole message is deleted, OUTLOOK.EXE itself responds to the user-interface input and sees that deletion is wanted.
 If this is a final deletion of a message that has not yet been marked as read and is still marked as wanting a read receipt, then it is OUTLOOK.EXE that considers whether the recipient approves, including to ask through the user interface.
 If the user does not approve, then the flags for requesting a read receipt are cleared from the message (by two calls to the IMessage::SetReadFlag method).
 As the deletion works its way through OLMAPI32.DLL and MSPST32.DLL (typically), the latter’s handling of an IMAPIFolder::DeleteMessages method has no cause to call a IMAPISupport::ReadReceipt method and so no read receipt is composed.

 The difficulty for Outlook is in the contrast.
-For final deletion of a whole message, at least when invoked by holding down the Shift key in combination with the Delete key or some user-interface control such as a Delete button, a user is typically present to answer a prompt.
+For final deletion of a whole message, certainly when invoked by holding down the Shift key in combination with the Delete key or with some user-interface control such as a Delete button, a user is present to answer a prompt.
 It also looks like final deletion of a whole message can always be done off-line.
-Successfully processing a header for deletion requires a connection with the server.
+In contrast, processing a header for deletion requires a connection with the server.
 This connection may be metered and the Send/Receive may anyway have been automated.
-Though this processing is when the deletion becomes final and arguably is the well-defined time to ask whether the user wants to cooperate with sending a notification that the message is deleted, there might easily be no user to ask.
+There might easily be no user to ask.
 I, for one, would not want to be a Microsoft programmer who has to sort out what to do about this!

-With that summary of the fix’s difficulty, generosity to Microsoft and allowances for the human frailty of its programmers must end.
+With that summary of the fix’s difficulty, sympathy with Microsoft and allowances for the human frailty of its programmers must end.
 Though it’s only recently that I happen to have noticed Outlook sending hidden emails, Outlook all too plausibly has been doing this to me—and to more than a few others—for very many years.
-Though my first conscious experience of the problem was for Outlook from Office 2016 (see below for version details), once I knew enough about the problem to know what to search for, I soon learnt from the internet that problems with read receipts have a long history.
-Many reports are not exactly the same, but Outlook: How do I disable “NOT READ” receipt sent back to spammers? seems to be and is from as long ago as March 2007.
+Though my first conscious experience of the problem was for Outlook from Office 2016, once I knew enough about the problem to know what to search for, I soon learnt from the internet that problems with read receipts have a very long history.
+Many of the reported problems are not exactly the same as what I present above, but Outlook: How do I disable “NOT READ” receipt sent back to spammers? seems to be and is from as long ago as March 2007.
 Sure enough, my steps above for reproducing the problem work also on an old installation from Office 2007.

 Microsoft cannot, of course, be expected to have known of a report on an obscure forum (where the report anyway attracted no reply).
-But now consider the long discussion of an Outlook 2007 IMAP Bug which started in December 2007 at one of Microsoft’s own sites—and continued for several years.
+But now consider the long discussion of an Outlook 2007 IMAP Bug at one of Microsoft’s own websites.
+It started in December 2007 and continued for several years.
 As with any long thread contributed to by users with widely ranging competence and intention, this is not one that offers much to rely on.
 But two things are clear and relevant.
-First, there are several, even many, different experiences, evidently of different problems each with a different cause, some of which may have got addressed in the years since, but all involve the surprise of finding that Outlook sometimes sends not-read receipts and one observes explicitly that downloading just headers seems to be a factor (and others suggest that problems reach back at least to Outlook 2003).
-Second—and sadly much too typical of Microsoft’s so-called community support—a response by someone who supposedly represents Microsoft is marked as the answer despite providing no solution.
-That the “issue has been reproduced and has been filed as a bug” is progress of a sort, but it is no sort of solution.
+First, there are several, even many, different experiences, evidently of different problems each with a different cause, some of which may have got addressed in the years since, but all involve the surprise of finding that Outlook sometimes sends not-read receipts.
+One observes explicitly that downloading just headers seems to be a factor.
+Others suggest that problems reach back at least to Outlook 2003.
+Second—and sadly much too typical of Microsoft’s so-called community support—a response by someone who supposedly represents Microsoft has been marked as the answer even though it obviously goes nowhere near to providing a solution.
+That the “issue has been reproduced and has been filed as a bug” is progress of a sort but in no honest classification is it any sort of solution.
 An update “when this issue is fixed” might have been.